aki-akaguma/ps-mem/README.md

     ps-mem --all
   Show one prosess memory:
     ps-mem --pid 1234
-  Show invoked one prosess memory:
+  Invoke and show one prosess memory:
     ps-mem -- find / -type f
 ```